Where to Fish in Haines Creek

 The entire length of Haines Creek holds good bass.
-In wetter years, the Water Authority sometimes needs to drain water from the upper lakes and opens the spillway on Haines Creek.
-This causes a strong current in the creek which makes fishing at the spillway and on the Griffin side excellent.
-The establishment of an idle zone from the first bend on the Eustis side all the way to the lock, makes for undisturbed fishing on weekends and busy boating days.
+In wet years, the Water Authority occasionally drains water from the upper lakes by opening the spillway on Haines Creek.
+This creates current in the creek which makes fishing at the spillway on the Griffin side excellent.
+The establishment of an idle zone from the first bend on the Eustis side all the way to the lock, makes for undisturbed fishing on weekends and holidays.

 The Harris Chain's Dead River Bass Fishing